realmagicgreen/magicgreenastro/src/content/posts/the-ocean-cleanup.md

 ---
 title: The Ocean Cleanup
-subtitle: "Trash accumulates in 5 ocean garbage patches, the largest one being the Great Pacific Garbage Patch.
-If left to circulate, the plastic will impact our ecosystems, health and economies."
+subtitle: 'Trash accumulates in 5 ocean garbage patches, the largest one being the Great Pacific Garbage Patch.
+If left to circulate, the plastic will impact our ecosystems, health and economies.'
-description: "Trash accumulates in 5 ocean patches, the largest one being the Great Pacific Garbage Patch.
-It is impacting our health, ecosystems and economies."
+description: 'Trash accumulates in 5 ocean patches, the largest one being the Great Pacific Garbage Patch.
+It is impacting our health, ecosystems and economies.'
 category: solutions
 pubDate: 2018-08-01
 publish: true